 - You may see tags other than the ones you selected in Step 2 appear on this screen.
 This is because some of the files you chose also had these other tags assigned to them.
 If you don’t want these tags to appear as stamps, assign them the ‘no-placement’ option as described below.
 If you don’t want files with these tags in your productions at all, make sure you select them as 'inverted tags' in Step 2.

-- A warning will be displayed if there are native documents which have tags assigned to them.
+- A warning will be displayed if there are native documents that have tags assigned to them.
 Don't worry about this unless you specifically want those documents to be stamped with the flagged tags

 Find out more about: